charmi-doshi/charmi-doshi/README.md

 ![github-header-image (3)](https://github.com/user-attachments/assets/7b78c4e5-2f64-4ae2-9fd1-c8fd36bdd6fc)

 # 💫 About Me:
 👋 Hi there!
 I'm Charmi Doshi<br>👾 Welcome to my code lair!
-I’m a **full-stack developer** with a passion for creating immersive experiences in games, web apps, and AI. 🎮💻
+I’m a **full-stack developer** with a passion for creating immersive experiences in games, web apps, and AI.(or at least trying to make the internet a little less boring). 🎮💻 I aim to combine my technical skills with creativity to deliver something you’ll hopefully find exceptional.
+I’m a jack-of-all-trades kind of person—basically, I dabble in everything because committing to one thing is overrated
 <br>
 - 🔭 Currently working on **AI integrated web apps and AWS cloud**  <br>
 - 🌱 Learning **GraphQL** and **VR tech**  <br>